Alejandra Granillo

-Alejandra Granillo (born 1 June 1991) is a Mexican former professional tennis player.
+Alejandra Granillo (born 1 June 1991) is a Mexican tennis player.

 Biography

-Granillo, a right-handed player, grew up in the Mexican city of Pachuca and was taught the sport by her father.
+Granillo was born on 1 June 1991, in Pachuca.
+A right-handed player, she was taught the sport by her father.

 In both 2009 and 2010, Granillo competed for the Mexico Fed Cup team, appearing in a total of seven ties.
 As a professional player she featured mostly on the ITF circuit, but made a WTA Tour main draw appearance as a wildcard at Acapulco in 2010, where she was beaten in the first round by Kaia Kanepi.
 She won a singles bronze medal at the 2010 Central American and Caribbean Games.

-From 2011 to 2014 she played college tennis with Pepperdine University in the United States.
+From 2011 to 2014, she played college tennis with Pepperdine University in the United States.
 She represented Mexico at the 2011 Summer Universiade.
 As a freshman she earned All-WCC first team selection for doubles.